21 Must-Have Miami Foods

 The Vibe

-Enriqueta’s Sandwich Shop has an old-school diner feeling to it, complete with small tables or bar dining stools and a no-frills environment.
-They also have a takeout window if you want to beat the crowd.
-Budget-friendly and delicious, this place can fill up, so it’s best to get there early for some of the best Cuban food in Miami.
+Enriqueta’s Sandwich Shop has an old-school diner feeling to it, complete with small tables and barstools that add to a no-frills environment.
+It also has a takeout window if you want to beat the crowd.
+Budget-friendly and delicious, this place can fill up quickly, so it’s best to get there early for some of the best Cuban food in Miami.

 What to Order

-Cuban influence is strong on the Miami food scene, so you’d be remiss not to try a Cubano or pan con lechón sandwich, a flavorful take on a pulled pork sandwich with onions in a Mojo sauce between warm and toasty bread.
+Cuban influence is strong on the Miami food scene, so you’d be remiss not to try a Cubano or pan con lechón sandwich.
+We mentioned what you can expect in the former meal, but the latter is a flavorful take on a pulled pork sandwich with onions in a mojo sauce between warm and toasty bread.

 Enriqueta’s Sandwich Shop | 186 NE 29th St., Miami, FL 33137 | $